Changer098/ResourcesTab/README.md

-# ResourcesTab
+# RisqueScripts
-User Script for adding a Resources "Tab" back to risque
+User scripts for the Risque webpage.

 ## Browser plugin matrix